-Wednesday 24th January 6.30 - 9 pm.
+Wednesday 16th January 2019 6.30 - 9 pm.

 More specific aims are:

-The course format was developed by Eric van den Brink and Frits Koster and draws on the work of Paul Gilbert, Tara Brach, Christopher Germer, Rick Hanson and others.
+The course format was developed by Erik van den Brink and Frits Koster and draws on the work of Paul Gilbert, Tara Brach, Christopher Germer, Rick Hanson and others.
 Many of the practices are based on traditional Buddhist meditation practices which focus on the cultivation of compassion.

 You will receive a comprehensive workbook and a range of audio recordings in mp3 format.
 It is important to allow 45 – 60 minutes per day for the practice at home, in order to get the most benefit from doing the course and so that the practices can become embedded in your daily life.

 Student's responses to the Compassionate Living Group course:

 The eight-week compassion course is an important progression in Mindfulness training.
 Anyone who is seeking to explore their practice in greater depth will benefit from taking part.

 The course is intensive and requires participants to be brave in their personal journeys.
 Everyone is held within the circle of Barbara’s kind and trustworthy leadership and the strength of the group.
 I found the course a profound experience which has changed and enriched the way I relate to myself and others